 If appointed, Joe Root, 26, would be England’s youngest Test captain since 25-year-old Michael Atherton 23 years ago.
 Right choice? pic.twitter.com/GHfjmXUgEQ

 — The Cricket Paper (@TheCricketPaper) January 9, 2017

 So, who else could Bayliss have opted for?
 Well, Stuart Broad might just be England’s next choice should Root be ruled out for a considerable period.
 The fast bowler has plenty of experience playing at the top level and his close partnership with the coaching staff could come prove useful in the coming years.

 While Root has been named as captain, England’s younger stars may look to Broad for advice – he is still one of the strongest personalities in the national setup.
 In addition, he remains a key component in all formats of the game…

 With the ICC Champions Trophy approaching, Root must now turn his attention to building a rapport with some of England’s fringe players.
 In years gone by, Cook did his best to appeal to those coming through the ranks but he could, by his own admission, have done more for the next generation.

 Being 26 years old himself, Root may have a greater influence on his peers.
-England, currently 3/1 to win the Champions Trophy with Betway, will be looking to get off to a solid start under Root’s leadership on home soil.
+England, currently 3/1 to win the Champions Trophy, will be looking to get off to a solid start under Root’s leadership on home soil.